Walk: Caer Caradoc Hill, Shropshire

 Numerous walking routes emanate from the pretty Shropshire town of Church Stretton, making it a great base from which to explore the surrounding hills and woodlands.

-Leave the train station towards the town centre, turning sharp right back over the train line on the town bridge.
-Cross straight over the main road along Stanford Avenue, turning left shortly after on to Watling Street North.
+Leave the train station, first heading west towards town before turning sharp right (east) onto Sandford Avenue, now walking away from town.
+Walk over the train line on the town bridge, then carefully cross the A49, continuing straight ahead on Sandford Avenue.
+After about 100m, turn left onto Watling Street North.
 Stay on this for about 250m.

 Turn right and climb uphill alongside a sunken lane, following the tree-lined field boundary to the left.
 Pass two farm reservoirs and enter forest.